-6.5.4 Extending the web console
+5.6.5 Extending the web console

-We chosed to use bottle to build the webconsole, mainly because it's a really tiny framework that doesn't do much.
+We picked bottle to build the webconsole, mainly because it's a really tiny framework that doesn't do much.
 By having a look at the code of the web console, you'll eventually find out that it's really simple to understand.

 Here is how it's split: